 Here, macro with name cube has been defined.
 It contains one argument named x.
 When this macro is invoked, it will return cube of argument passed to it.

 4. Global Declaration Section

 This section is used to define global variables.
 The global variables can be used throughout the program.
-They can be accessed across multiple functions and any changes made to them remain available throughout the program.
+They can be accessed across multiple functions and any changes made to them are available throughout the program.

 5. main() Function Section

-Every program written in C LANGUAGE must have a main() function.
+Every program written in C Language must have a main() function.
 The main() function has two sub parts.

 (i) Declaration Part

 In this part we can declare local variables to be used within function main().